 Invert raised yeast dough onto a clean work surface and weigh the dough.
 Divide it into even portions.
 Weight each piece so all buns weigh approximately the same.

-TIP : I usually weigh the dough so each unbaked bun weighs about 90 to 100 grams ( 3oz to 3.5oz).
+TIP: I usually weigh the dough so each unbaked bun weighs about 90 to 100 grams ( 3oz to 3.5oz).
 If you want them smaller adjust the weight accordingly.

 HOW TO SHAPE HOT DOG BUNS

 To shape the hot dog buns I use a silicone mat and a rolling pin.
-You can use a wood rolling pin but in the recent years I’ve been using a silicone rolling pin and it works even better than the wooden one.
-Silicone one doesn’t stick to the yeast dough as much as wooden rolling pin.
+You can use a wood rolling pin but in recent years I’ve been using a silicone rolling pin and it works even better than the wooden one.
+Silicone one doesn’t stick to the yeast dough as much as a wooden rolling pin.

 Roll out a small ball of dough into a thin oval shape.

-TIP : Don’t dust work surface with flour!
+TIP: Don’t dust work surfaces with flour!

 Starting at a shorter side start rolling the piece of rolled out yeast dough.
 Pressing the dough down with the palms of your hands as you are rolling the dough away from you.

-Place shaped hot dog buns onto a baking sheet lined with a parchment.
+Place shaped hot dog buns onto a baking sheet lined with parchment.
 Space the buns about 2-3 inches apart to allow for dough expansion.